seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="Tetris128 placeholder logo failed to load.
 Click/tap here to attempt to view it" src="/Graphics/Tetris128/Logo/Placeholder/Tetris128Logo_LowQuality.png" width="150" height="150" align="left" style="margin-right: 30px"> | **Tetris128** _An open source, very powerful version of Tetris, with several new game modes, and top notch graphics.
 The game is 128 bit, but can also run on 64 bit systems._ |
 |---|---|

-<details> <!-- End of logo section for major project section: Tetris128 !-->
+</details> <!-- End of logo section for major project section: Tetris128 !-->

 ---